 Flood Zone Basics for Gilbert Residents

-New Gilbert residents are often surprised to learn that there are areas of the Town that are susceptible to flooding.
-In fact, Gilbert slopes from east to west, and in the event of heavy rainfall, water can accumulate in areas adjacent to railroad tracks and canal embankments.
-Although flooding is not common in Gilbert, all residents should be aware of this possibility and take some basic precautions.
+New Gilbert residents are often surprised to learn that certain areas within the Town are susceptible to flooding.
+Gilbert slopes from east to west - and in the event of heavy rainfall, flood waters can accumulate in areas adjacent to the east side of railroad and canal embankments.
+Residents should exercise caution around washes and low-lying areas, which can quickly fill with water during a severe storm.

 The Town of Gilbert has an interactive mapping tool that allows anyone to look up flood zone information for a particular property, find Elevation Certificates and Letters of Map Revision affecting parcels in Gilbert, and request a Flood Zone Determination from the Town.
 Use the following links for those resources: